//ABOUT /v1.0_FIRST_SIGNAL /WHY_THIS_EXISTS

 //001

-NAESE is designed around the community, not around the floor plan.
+NAESE is designed around the people, not around the floor plan.

-We start from the opposite premise: the people carrying this culture forward deserve rooms engineered for real conversation, genuine discovery, and continuity across days.
-The floor layout, the pacing, the multi-day structure, the listening environment… all of it is designed to make interactions feel unhurried rather than sprint-and-exit.
+NAESE was started with one founding principle: the people carrying this culture forward deserve rooms engineered for real conversation, genuine discovery, and continuity across days.
+The floor layout, the pacing, the multi-day structure, the listening environments… all of it is designed to make interactions feel unhurried, authentic, and meaningful.

 What that looks like in practice

 • Software is a full citizen alongside hardware.
-Plugins, hybrid systems, and creative tools sit on the floor as first-class participants, not as a side gallery.
+Plugins, hybrid systems, and creative tools sit on the floor as first-class participants.

-• Performance is part of the program, not an afterthought.
-Daytime sets, late-night performances, intimate listening environments, all programmed with the same care as a music festival, not a trade-show afterparty.
+• Performance is part of the program.
+Daytime sets, late-night performances, intimate and full-concert environments, all assembled with the same care as a music festival.
+Performance at NAESE is a celebration of what we all love and do.

 Why Cleveland